 Chava Evans is a board member at Congregation Netivot Shalom as well as a teacher and community leader in Baltimore, MD.
 Chava received a B.A. in Religion from Brown University.
 She is the recipient of the James Manning Medal for Excellence in Religious Studies and a Rotary International Ambassadorial Scholar.
 She also trained as a painter and illustrator in both Israel and the United States, holds an M.F.A from the Pennsylvania Academy of Fine Arts, and worked for many years as a freelance illustrator and artist.
 Chava has learned at the Nishmat Center for Advanced Torah Study and with various private study partners.
 She is eager to combine her studies at Yeshivat Maharat with her interest in curriculum development, educational publishing, and pedagogy.
 She lives in Riverdale, NY with her husband Dr. Mark Drezde and their three children.

 Goldie Guy grew up in Belle Harbor, New York.
 After graduating from Yeshivah of Flatbush, Goldie studied at the Beit Midrash for Women- Migdal Oz in Gush Etzion, Israel.
 She earned her BA in Religion at Barnard College of Columbia University, where her studies focused on Judaic Studies, mysticism, and philosophy of religion.
 Goldie also studied as Collegiate Fellow at the Drisha Institute over four summers.
 Goldie completed the two-year Graduate Program for Advanced Talmudic Studies (GPATS) at Stern College, where she served as the inaugural Jewish chaplaincy intern at North Shore University Hospital.
-She has taught at the Columbia Barnard Hillel, as a scholar-in-residence at Congregation Ahavas Torah in Woodside, Maryland, and as an instructor in an undergraduate Talmud chabura at Stern College.
+She has taught at the Columbia Barnard Hillel, as a scholar-in-residence at Congregation Ahavas Torah in Woodside, Maryland, as an instructor in an undergraduate Talmud chabura at Stern College and is currently a member of the gemara faculty at Yeshivat Maharat.
 When not learning or teaching Torah, Goldie enjoys Hebrew literature, Seinfeld, and rooting for the Yankees.
 Goldie is excited to continue to draw upon and deepen her love for engaging in the analytical and spiritual realms of Judaism, in order to share the vibrancy and wisdom of our tradition with others.

 Bracha Jaffe joined Yeshivat Maharat in 2013 as a full-time student following a long career in Israeli hi-tech.
 She discovered her love for teaching while giving seminars and training workshops and through teaching leyning and shiurim in the Jewish world.